Singapore is a bustling city full of entertainment, culture, and friendly people.

 Running along the Marina Bay are 250 acres of natural parks and gardens, a beautiful switch of scenery from Singapore’s concrete jungle.

-Watch the synchronized lights and music show from the ship, under the stars.
+Watch the synchronized lights and music show at the Supertree Grove under the stars.

 On foot, you can see the glass conservatories- The Flower Dome and The Cloud Dome- housing fauna and flora that can only survive in the contained climates.